scottrogowski/mongita/README.md

 ### Contributing

 Mongita is an *excellent* project for open source contributors.
 There is a lot to do and it is easy to get started.
 In particular, the following tasks are high in priority:
+- More testing.
+Try Mongita on a project and report any bugs.
+The unit tests are extensive but in-the-wild bugs are always possible.
 - More [update operators](https://docs.mongodb.com/manual/reference/operator/update/#id1).
 Currently, only $set and $inc are implemented.
 - More [query operators](https://docs.mongodb.com/manual/reference/operator/query/).
 Currently, only the "comparison operators" are implemented.
 - [find_one_and_...](https://pymongo.readthedocs.io/en/stable/api/pymongo/collection.html#pymongo.collection.Collection.find_one_and_replace) methods.